 James Hines practises in crime, commercial fraud and extradition, principally defending.
 He specialises in cases which have both criminal and commercial/civil aspects particularly those with an international element.

-Chambers UK 2015 rightly describes James as “vastly experienced” in extradition.
-He has appeared for foreign governments and fugitives in courts at all levels.
-Notable cases include Bermingham, Derby and Mulgrew “The Nat West Three” and the Tollman case.
+Chambers UK rightly describes James as “vastly experienced” in extradition.
+Notable cases include Bermingham, Derby and Mulgrew: “The Nat West Three” and the Tollman case.

-His commercial experience includes appearances before the Commercial Court and in the Court of Appeal Civil division on issues of contempt of court, self-incrimination and the extent of the Bayer v Winter jurisdiction.
+His commercial experience includes appearances before the Commercial Court and in the Court of Appeal Civil division on issues of contempt of court and self-incrimination.

 He specialises in acting for third parties in respect of internal investigations, witness summons, SFO s.2 notices and international cooperation (MLA).
 He has experience of private prosecutions.
 For some years he acted as outside criminal counsel for Microsoft.

 He is experienced in licensing cases involving liquor, public entertainment, betting and gaming and casino cases both at first instance and on appeal.

 “Sought out to advise on high-stakes matters.
 Equally good on paper as he is an advocate, he grasps the essential points remarkably quickly and cuts through the chaff to get to the important points.’
 Chambers UK 2017: Financial Crime

 ‘‘A wonderful advocate with a warmth that endears him to clients. ”The Legal 500 2016